EDF Energy starts defuelling phase of Dungeness B with immediate effect

-EDF Energy (EDF.PA) has decided to move Britain's Dungeness B nuclear power station in Kent into the defuelling phase with immediate effect, it said on Monday.
+(Reuters) - EDF Energy has decided to move Britain’s Dungeness B nuclear power station in Kent into the defuelling phase with immediate effect, it said on Monday.

 The two reactors at the plant have been offline since 2018, due to an extended outage in which EDF has been managing a range of “unique, significant and ongoing technical challenges” not found in other British reactors, it said.